How To Name Anything

 7. Check legal/domain availability.

-Out of all the ideas, pick a shortlist of your absolute favorites.
+Out of all the ideas, pick a short list of your absolute favorites.

 These are the ones that make you so happy, you can already see the logo.